 - 2 tbsp. honey

-- 2 tbsp. sucanat (amazon affiliate link) or coconut sugar
+- 2 tbsp. sucanat (or coconut sugar)

 - 2 tbsp. coconut oil

-- 1 tsp. cinnamon
+- 1 tsp. ground cinnamon

-- 1 tsp. vanilla
+- 1 tsp. pure vanilla extract

 - 1/8 tsp. salt

-- 1/2 cup (80 g) chopped raw almonds
+- 1/2 cup chopped, raw almonds

-- 1/2 cup (85 g) golden raisins
+- 1/2 cup golden raisins

-- In a small, microwave-safe bowl, stir together the honey, sucanat, coconut oil, cinnamon, vanilla and salt.
+In a small, microwave-safe bowl, stir together the honey, sucanat, coconut oil, cinnamon, vanilla and salt.

 Microwave the sugar mixture for about 1 minute or until it bubbles.
 Pour it over the oats and mix until the oats are evenly coated.
 This will take a few minutes.

-- Place the oats in your microwave and cook for 3 minutes.
+Place the oats in your microwave and cook for 3 minutes.
 Remove from microwave and stir well to remove hot spots.

-- Cook one more time for 2 minutes, and then stir well.
+Cook one more time for 2 minutes, and then stir well.
 You can repeat this as needed, but I found that that is usually enough.

 If you have a cookie sheet, pour the oats out onto that to cool.
 If not, simply allow it to cool in the bowl, stirring occasionally to help it along.